fudosan-king/propolifevn/boxing/wp-content/plugins/lingotek-translation/readme.txt

 4. Content type profiles.
 Manually choosing which content to upload and download is rarely what a content administrator wants to do, and automating the upload of every change is not workable because there are various types of content.
 Each type of translatable content can be assigned to a customizable profile.
 For example, by default, we like to have Posts use an Automatic profile so that content will automatically be uploaded for translation and the resulting translations automatically be downloaded back into WordPress.

 == Changelog ==

+= 1.1.11 (2016-2-16) =

+* Improved the copy source feature by allowing manual copying when using a manual Translation Profile
+* Fixed a bug that prevented synchronization of translation taxonomies

+= 1.1.10 (2016-1-21) =

+* Fixed a bug that prevented images from being uploaded to the Media Library

+= 1.1.9 (2016-1-19) =

+* Updated code to be compatible with Polylang 1.8 structural changes
+* Minor bug fixes

+= 1.1.8 (2015-11-19) =

+* Simplified authentication to Lingotek

+= 1.1.7 (2015-11-2) =

+* Increased timeout for GET requests to 30 seconds

+= 1.1.6 (2015-10-30) =

+* Removed debugging code that was causing conflicts with other plugins and themes
+* Other minor bug fixes

+= 1.1.5 (2015-10-9) =

+* Fixed some minor bugs related to error reporting

+= 1.1.4 (2015-10-5) =

+* Fixed a bug that prevented the ability to add new Translation profiles

+= 1.1.3 (2015-10-2) =

+* Greatly improved API error reporting
+* Fixed a bug that caused existing profiles to be overwritten
+* Fixed a bug that prevented users from being notified that existing translations would be overwritten
+* Fixed a bug that caused blank posts being created upon download of translations

+= 1.1.2 (2015-09-18) =

+* Fix for copy feature
+* Fix for content status displays
+* Other minor fixes

+= 1.1.1 (2015-09-11) =

+* Added better logging and display of Lingotek API errors
+* New Translation Profile option to copy content from source language to target languages
+* Fixes for display of selected Profile
+* Minor fixes for real-time translation status updates

+= 1.1 (2015-08-28) =

+* Added the option to set a Translation Profile per Post/Page which will override the Content Type default Translation Profile
+* The selected Translation Profile is now displayed on bulk display of Posts/Pages
+* Minor fixes for real-time translation status updates
+* Fixed a bug that prevented updating of content
+* Custom fields enhancements and fixes
+* Moved Content Type Configuration, Translation Profiles, and Custom Fields tabs from the Settings Page to the Manage Page
+* Fixed Lingotek Dashboard counting error

+= 1.0.9 (2015-08-19) =

+* Fixed error with YouTube videos not displaying in translations
+* Fixed a minor bug which prevented real-time translation status updates
+* Fixed custom fields settings page error

+= 1.0.8 (2015-08-19) =

+* Fixed custom fields error upon saving or updating posts

+= 1.0.7 (2015-08-18) =

+* Enhanced custom field support including compatibility with user created custom fields, the Advanced Custom Fields (ACF) plugin, and the use of language configuration files (i.e., wpml-config.xml) for default settings.
+* Fixed issue with sub-category translation

+= 1.0.6 (2015-07-30) =

+* Enhanced String Groups functionality and removed unecessary statuses
+* Fixed incorrect counting and extra term_taxonomy creation when importing content

+= 1.0.5 (2015-07-23) =

+* Fixed dashboard reporting issue, reduced workflow select options for new users, and other usability improvements.

+= 1.0.4 (2015-07-21) =

+* Plugin and PHP compatability improvements

 = 1.0.3 (2015-07-20) =